sfigg/commercialization-public/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 **On your reference PC:**

-1. In Windows 10, version 1809, use auto-apply folders to restore common Windows settings such as the Start Menu, taskbar layout, and OOBE customizations.
+1. In Windows 10, version 1809, create auto-apply folders to restore common Windows settings such as the Start Menu, taskbar layout, and OOBE customizations.

-   (For previous Windows versions, or as an alternative to the auto-apply folders, you can use [extensibility scripts](deploy-push-button-reset-features.md) to restore these settings.)

    a.
 Create a folder in your Windows image called `C:\Recovery\AutoApply`

     ```cmd